 How do I keep a copy of the rye starter?

 You just made a new starter so there’s no point in wasting the efforts.
-Instead of keeping and feeding a runny starter in the fridge in a glass jar, the old fashioned way is saving a piece of the actual dough before adding the salt in the final stage.
+Instead of keeping and feeding a runny starter in the fridge in a glass jar, the old fashioned way is saving a piece of the actual dough before adding the salt in the final stage of dough kneading.

 The historical way, however, is to leave the rye dough dry in the bowl you used to make the dough.
 In Finland we have taikinatiinu, a wooden pail specifically used for making rye sourdough only.
+You can see this instrument in the black and white photo below.
 The dry form of rye starter is conveniently always ready in the wooden bowl which is kept dry, upside down in a cool place.

 I recommend keeping a dry backup of your sourdough starter for emergencies.
-You can use the rye starter to bake all different kinds of bread and starter will build complexity, strength and more flavor by time when it’s used.
+You can use the rye starter to bake all different kinds of bread and the starter will build complexity, strength, and more flavor by every time when it’s used.
 By the way, this article shows a nice variety of rye sourdough shapes whilst talking about the rye traditions in Finland.

 Useful tips when making the starter

-- use a wide ceramic or wooden dish which keeps the temperature steady (beware of lead)
+- use a wide ceramic or wooden dish, these materials keep the temperature steady (beware of lead in ceramics)

-- keeping an eye on the temperature is useful especially during winter as warmer and runnier starter results in rounder sourdough taste thanks to lactic acid bacteria whereas colder starter will have more vinegar.
+- keeping an eye on the temperature is useful especially during winter as warmer and runnier starter results in rounder sourdough taste thanks to lactic acid bacteria whereas a colder starter will have more vinegary notes.
 If you like the latter profile more, it’s okay to let the starter bubble another day with longer feeding times.